Market Penetration Strategy

 Add more retailers, dealers, distributors, or sales channels to extend your product availability regionally or demographically.
 Optimizing existing networks also improves your penetration.

-Example: You can decide to create a partnership between Online Fashion Inc. and HighJump Shoes, a popular footwear brand for teenagers, to sell branded merchandise together for a broader reach.
+For example, you can decide to create a partnership between Online Fashion Inc. and HighJump Shoes, a popular footwear brand for teenagers, to sell branded merchandise together for a broader reach.

 ii.
 Explore New Channels